-As of May 14, 2024, subsidiaries of the Company we have settled all litigation with Accord Healthcare, Inc.; Lupin Pharmaceuticals, Inc.; Orbicular Pharmaceutical Technologies Private Limited; and Mylan Ireland Limited and Mylan Specialty L.P. (together, "Viatris entities"), entered into a Settlement Agreement ("Settlement Agreement") with Teva Pharmaceuticals, Inc. and Teva Pharmaceuticals USA, Inc. (together, "Teva").
-The Settlement Agreement resolves ongoing patent litigation described above with respect pursuant to individual agreements in which we granted these parties.
-Under the Settlement Agreement, the Company and Viatris entities granted Teva companies a royalty-free, non-exclusive, non-sublicensable, non-transferable license to manufacture and market Teva's their respective generic version versions of YUPELRI® (revefenacin) inhalation solution in the United States US on or after the licensed launch date of April 23, 2039, subject to certain exceptions as is customary in these type type of agreements.
-As required by law, the settlement is settlements are subject to review by the U.S. Department of Justice and the Federal Trade Commission.
-The patent litigation against the other three remaining generic companies, along with certain affiliates, remains pending.
+As of October 31, 2024, we have settled all litigation with Accord Healthcare, Inc.; Lupin Pharmaceuticals, Inc.; Orbicular Pharmaceutical Technologies Private Limited; Qilu Pharmaceuticals Co., Ltd.; and Teva Pharmaceuticals, Inc. pursuant to individual agreements in which we granted these companies a royalty-free, non-exclusive, non-sublicensable, non-transferable license to manufacture and market their respective generic versions of YUPELRI inhalation solution in the US on or after the licensed launch date of April 23, 2039, subject to certain exceptions as is customary in these type of agreements.
+As required by law, the settlements are subject to review by the U.S. Department of Justice and the Federal Trade Commission.
+The patent litigation against the three remaining generic companies, along with certain affiliates, remains pending.